vincentdeng-veracode/verademo-github-app/README.md

  asfwsafea
 ### URLsasdfawefasdfawef
 awefasdfawefdasfawefwefaweawef
-`/reset` will reset the dataafwef in the database with a load ofasfwe:
+`/reset` will reset the dataafwef in the database wiawefth a load ofasfwe:
  - userswfeawefasdfawefsadfe
  - jokesawefsadfwe
  - hecklesawefafwef